LostRhapsody/blackgate/README.md

 Organize API routes into collections.
 - Manage routes authentication and authorization either by collection or by route
 - Bulk actions such as adding/removing entire collections, or many route configs at once
+- When adding a new route, if it is part of a collection, a message is displayed: "Added authentication to this route will override the route's inherited collection authentication"

 **Tenant-based Authorization**